farlepet/farlepet.github.io/about.markdown

 I'm Peter Farley, an Embedded Engineer in Minnesota.
 I graduated from the University of St. Thomas with a bachelors degree in Computer Engineering.
-In my professional life, I write software for embedded devices, in particular power concious microcontroller-based products utilizing cellular for networking, and GNSS receivers for location.
+In my professional life, I write software for embedded devices, currently Linux-based devices and focused on cellular routers.
+Previously, I worked on power conscious microcontroller-based products utilizing cellular for networking, and GNSS receivers for location.

 In my personal life I also enjoy working with embedded systems, though more from